cdens/PyAXBPS/README.md

 The AXCTD Processor is written in a seemingly unnecessarily complicated manner, with buffers for PCM data and the demodulated bitstream as the program processes a preset number of PCM points via each iteration (set via the pointsperloop flag <b>-l</b>, default 100000).
 Although a simpler version can be (and was) written that demodulates the entire profile first, and then parses the bitstream into valid header and profile data, the AXCTD Processor was developed in this manner to simplify translation into a realtime processor connected to a VHF radio receiver that provides immediate feedback to a user processing profiles in an aircraft.

 <br />

-## More Information

-AXCTD Processor uses the same algorithms implemented in the Airborne eXpendable Buoy Processing System (AXBPS) to process AXCTD profiles from raw audio files.
-For more information, see the [AXBPS homepage](http://mmmfire.whoi.edu/axbps).

 <br />